-- 7.1.1 The following table sets forth some of the specific aspects of USA Climbing Lead/Top Rope competitions, including for each Round (indicates an optional Round). - a) The Lead/Top Rope competition Formats permitted: Onsight (Isolation), Flash, or Modified Redpoint. - b) The number of Routes permitted for each Category. - c) The Time Format: Rotation Period Format (Rotation) or Climb Time Format (Climb), as well as the Rotation Period or Climb Time, in minutes. - d) The Quota of competitors to advance into that round. - e) The maximum number of non-U.S. Citizens who can advance into that round from a previous round.
+- 7.1.1 The following table sets forth some of the specific aspects of USA Climbing Lead/Top Rope competitions, including for each Round (\indicates an optional Round). - a) The Lead/Top Rope competition Formats permitted: Onsight (Isolation), Flash, or Modified Redpoint. - b) The number of Routes permitted for each Category. - c) The Time Format: Rotation Period Format (Rotation) or Climb Time Format (Climb), as well as the Rotation Period or Climb Time, in minutes.
+Where the time could be five (5) or six (6) minutes, the choice is at the discretion of the Jury President, in consultation with the Chief Routesetter. - d) The Quota of competitors to advance into that round. (+) see Rules 19.4.1(c) and 20.4.1(c). - e) The maximum number of non-U.S. Citizens who can advance into that round from a previous round.